-Generally speaking, pesticide applicators must take measures that will minimize the risk of pollinators contacting a "bee-toxic" pesticide.
-"Bee-toxic" pesticides are those pesticides that have information on the label indicating that the pesticide is toxic to bees, and precautionary statements for the protection of pollinators on the product labeling.
+Generally speaking, pesticide applicators must take measures that will minimize the risk of pollinators contacting a

+"bee-toxic" pesticide.
+"Bee-toxic" pesticides are those pesticides that have information on the label indicating that the pesticide is highly or moderately toxic to bees, and precautionary statements for the protection of pollinators on the product labeling (see box to the right).